marmohamed/Tahaluf_Task/Part2/README.md

 * Image size:

-The dataset has high resolution images, which is very good and allows us to use deeper models.
+The dataset has high resolution images, which is very good and allows us to use deeper models to use deeper networks to increase the receptive field.
 Therefore, we make the width and the height of the image hyperparameters to change and increase/decrease our receptive field depending on the alllowed resources.

 * Models: